bio-ontology-research-group/ontology-tutorial/README.md

 The tutorial will contain a hands-on part.
 If you want to participate (instead of just watching the presentation), please download and install Jupyter Notebook (http://jupyter.org/) with a SciJava kernel (follow instructions [here](https://github.com/scijava/scijava-jupyter-kernel)), and _run_ the first cell in https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.ipynb (on Jupyter).
 This will download the required dependencies (OWLAPI, ELK, SML) which are quite large.
-You must also download our data package from [here](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz).
+You must also download our data package from [here](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and for the last part of the tutorial some vectors from [here](http://jagannath.pdn.cam.ac.uk/tutorial/phenome-vec-small.txt.gz).

 It is fine to skip this step and still follow the tutorial, but if you want to play with the methods yourself, and go away with some running code examples that you can build on, downloading and running the code is necessary.